maxhebditch/batchgit/README.md

 9. ~~Add folders recursively from current location to configuration file.~~
 10. ~~Handle directories that have been deleted since config file wrote~~
 11. `git clone` using `~/.batchgitrc` file
+12. Say whether one commit ahead or behind rather than just different